 - The Central Office cost area is intended to capture the allocated portion of shared (i.e., central office) administrative costs.
-For example, if documentation supports allowable legal fees directly related to the management of this contracted provider, those legal fees should be reported in the Program Administration & Operations cost area.
+For example, if documentation supports allowable legal fees directly related to the management of the contracts included in the Cost Report Group, those legal fees should be reported in the Program Administration & Operations cost area.
 However, if the allowable legal fees were related to the corporation or related organization as a whole (e.g., general employee policies and procedures), the allocated portion would be reported in the Central Office cost area.
 If an outside accountant prepared the cost report for the contracted provider, the cost should be directly charged to the Program Administration & Operations cost area.
-If an outside accountant prepares financial statements for the parent company or sole member, the allocated portion of those costs applicable to the HCS/TxHmL must be reported in the Central Office cost area. - Allowable central office costs include those costs necessary for the provision of care for contracted services in Texas and an appropriate share of allowable indirect costs.
+If an outside accountant prepares financial statements for the parent company or sole member, the allocated portion of those costs applicable to the contracts include in the Cost Report Group must be reported in the Central Office cost area. - Allowable central office costs include those costs necessary for the provision of care for contracted services in Texas and an appropriate share of allowable indirect costs.
 Costs that are unallowable to the contracted provider are also unallowable as central office costs.
 Central office costs must be reported at the actual cost to the central office with no markup. - The Central Office cost area of the cost report is self-contained; meaning that all allocated costs associated with the central office are reported in that cost area and should not be reported anywhere else on the cost report. - For details on allocating shared costs, see Appendix B.